Colin Riordan: Education

-Riordan obtained his PhD from the University of Manchester in 1986.
+Riordan was born on 27 July 1959 in Paderborn, West Germany.
+He was educated at Liverpool Collegiate School before reading German at the University of Manchester.
+He gained his BA in 1981 and his PhD in 1986.

 Career

-Riordan taught English as a foreign language at Julius-Maximilians-Universitat Wurzburg in Germany (1982–84).
+Riordan taught English as a foreign language at Julius-Maximilians-Universitat Wurzburg in Germany from 1982 to 84.
 He was Lecturer, then Senior Lecturer in German at Swansea University from 1986 to 1998.

 He became Professor of German at Newcastle University in 1998, later being appointed Pro Vice-Chancellor and Provost of the Faculty of Humanities and Social Sciences in August 2005.

 In October 2007, he took up the post of Vice-Chancellor at the University of Essex.
 On 1 September 2012, he became Vice-Chancellor of Cardiff University.

 In 2013, he was elected a Fellow of the Learned Society of Wales.

 In 2015, under his purview as Vice-Chancellor, Riordan announced that Cardiff University would launch five new flagship research centres, each focusing on a world issue.
 These include resolving chronic diseases; the scarcity of water; the prevention of crime; studying big data; and creating smarter energy systems.

 Riordan was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to higher education.

+It was announced in January 2023 that Riordan would step down as Vice-chancellor of Cardiff University, with his successor Wendy Larner taking up the role from the following academic year.

+In February 2024, Riordan was announced as the next chief executive of the Association of Commonwealth Universities, an organisation that represents over 400 universities within the Commonwealth of Nations.
+In the same year, Riordan was also appointed as a lay council member of Newcastle University, his former institution.